OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 * **No Security Groups**: Firewall rules as defined in Security Groups cannot be enforced in vCenter VMs.
 * **No files in context**: Passing entire files to VMs is not supported, but all the other CONTEXT sections will be honored.
 * Image names cannot contain spaces.
+* Detach disks operations are not supported in VMs with system snapshots.
+Since vCenter snapshots considers disks and are tied to them, disks cannot be removed afterwards.
 * vCenter credential password cannot have more than 22 characters.
 * If you are running Sunstone using nginx/apache you will have to forward the following headers to be able to interact with vCenter, HTTP_X_VCENTER_USER, HTTP_X_VCENTER_PASSWORD and HTTP_X_VCENTER_HOST (or, alternatively, X_VCENTER_USER, X_VCENTER_PASSWORD and X_VCENTER_HOST).
 For example in nginx you have to add the following attrs to the server section of your nginx file: (underscores_in_headers on; proxy_pass_request_headers on;).